 - Graded samples of student work for all assessments used to determine final grades (include all rubrics).
 Provide the work of three students representing a range of performance from below average to above average.
-In accordance with FERPA guidelines (Family Educational Rights and Privacy Act) regulations, all names and other identifying information must be redacted.
+In accordance with FERPA guidelines (Family Educational Rights and Privacy Act), all names and other identifying information must be redacted.

 - Instructors’ educational and professional qualifications: resume, biographical narrative, or CV.